openconfig/featureprofiles/feature/experimental/gribi/otg_tests/vrf_policy_driven_te/README.md

 *   Install an 0/0 static route in ENCAP_VRF_A and ENCAP_VRF_B pointing to the DEFAULT VRF.

+*   Install an 0/0 ipv6 static route in ENCAP_VRF_A and ENCAP_VRF_B pointing to the DEFAULT VRF.

 ## Procedure

 The DUT should be reset to the baseline after each of the following tests.